Pilgrim Woman is the creation of a new sculpture using the story of families arrested and held in Boston jail in the early 17th century.

 Reflecting on the family groups held in BostonJail, the artist will be experimenting with cords made on a Lucet.

-Once Rachel is happy once happy with the flow and movement of the community made woven cords, two female figures will be bound together, they will be impregnated with wax to stiffen and hold them.
-The cords will also be cast in bronze using the traditional lost wax technique, and repositioned on the sculpture.
+Once Rachel was happy once happy with the flow and movement of the community made woven cords, two female figures were bound together, and impregnated with wax to stiffen and hold them.
+The cords are also cast in bronze using the traditional lost wax technique, and repositioned on the sculpture.

-The completed bronze sculpture will be exhibited in a new exhibition at The Collection to shine a light on the historical bondage of women to a male counterpart and open a dialogue for the role of women today.
+The completed bronze sculpture was exhibited in a new exhibition at The Collection at the end of 2021 to shine a light on the historical bondage of women to a male counterpart and open a dialogue for the role of women today.

 Over a hundred weaving were created and distributed to get the local community involved with the project and unfortunately we have no more available.

 Watch a video all about the project here!

 The podcast series charts Rachel’s journey to create a series of Pilgrim Woman Sculptures for the 400th anniversary of the Mayflower sailing and looks at the history, inspiration and the cultures of four nations.

 You can find all the episodes here, and have listen to episode 4 below.

 In this episode, special guest Carrie Reichardt, an artist on our Boston Buoys project, joins Rachel to discuss how they began their life as artists, therapeutic methods of making and their art commissions for the town of Boston, Lincolnshire.
 Creative break provided by poet Sarah Wimbush, produced by Poesy In Motion.

 Listen here to a podcast episode that features the participants of the project that, using the weaving kits, have helped create the sculpture: